 Resources for Younger Children

-Since 1969, children and adults alike have flocked to the place where multiethnic and multigenerational residents coexist in harmony.
+Since 1969, children and adults alike have flocked to the place where multiethnic, multigenerational, and even multispecies residents coexist in harmony.
 The people on this very special street learn life’s lessons together, provide viewers with strong role models, and teach children that everyone brings a special ability to the community.

 Sesame Street In Communities